AlgoSecure/iotmap/README.md

 ```

-To populate the database you can import an existing database or import Pcaps.
+To populate the database you can import an existing database or Pcaps files.
 ImportPcaps converts Pcaps to our unified format used to generate the modelling.
-This program is a launcher that uses different extractors according to the protocol given in argument that you can find in the extractors folder.
-The main program chooses which extractor to use then runs the packets generator (gen_packets.py) in a multithreading way to generate the pcap with the unified format.
+This module uses different extractors according to the protocol given in argument that you can find in the extractors folder.
+The main program chooses the appropriate extractor then runs the packets generator (gen_packets.py) in a multithreading way to generate the pcap with the unified format.

 ### Modelling module
 ```